Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Introduction

 \section{Introduction}

-Preferred overground walking speed is commonly used to quantify a human subject's mobility improvement after being fit with a new prosthetic leg or after undergoing physical therapy or rehabilitation from stroke, other injury, or movement disorder \cite{bohannon1997comfortable,boonstra1993walking}.
-Such walking speeds are estimated using a variety of tests in the lab, most commonly using the 6 minute walk test \cite{harada1999mobility} or the 10 m walk test \cite{amatachaya2014concurrent}, but also by having subjects walk other short distances such as 3 m \cite{graham2008assessing}, 4 m \cite{peters2013assessing}, 5 m \cite{wilson2013utilization}, and 15 m \cite{dobkin2006short,dickstein2008rehabilitation}.
-In healthy adults with no movement disorders, the preferred walking speed for walking in a straight line is distance-dependent \cite{seethapathi2015metabolic}: the speed is systematically lower for shorter distances and this distance-dependence can be explained by the larger energetic cost of speeding up and slowing down for shorter distances \cite{seethapathi2015metabolic}.
-Here, we propose this distance dependence of walking speed as a more complete measure of preferred walking speed (than measuring the speed at just one distance) and characterize it in unilateral amputees.
-This distance dependence of walking speed can also help shed light on daily walking behavior in humans, in which a considerable percentage of walking occurs in short bouts \cite{orendurff2008humans}, especially in amputees \cite{klute2006prosthetic}.
+Overground walking speed is commonly used to quantify a human subject's mobility improvement after being fit with a new prosthetic leg or after undergoing physical therapy or rehabilitation from stroke, other injury, or movement disorder \cite{bohannon1997comfortable,boonstra1993walking}.
+Here, we study the preferred walking speeds for subjects with amputation while walking for short distances or while turning, showing that these change systematically for shorter distances or higher curvatures of turning.

+Walking speeds are estimated using a variety of tests in the lab, for instance, using the 6 minute walk test \cite{harada1999mobility} or the 10 m walk test \cite{amatachaya2014concurrent}, in which the tests are framed as cardiovascular endurance tasks with the subjects being asked to ``walk as far as possible in the given duration''.
+An alternative walking speed measure is obtained by having subjects walk short distances such as 3 m \cite{graham2008assessing}, 4 m \cite{peters2013assessing}, 5 m \cite{wilson2013utilization}, and 15 m \cite{dobkin2006short,dickstein2008rehabilitation,bohannon1997comfortable} in a sub-maximal `comfortable' or `natural' manner.
+Here, we focus on the latter version, where amputee subjects walk naturally at their `preferred walking speeds' for relatively short distances.
+In healthy adults with no movement disorders, the preferred speed for walking in a straight line was recently shown to be distance-dependent \cite{seethapathi2015metabolic}: the speed is systematically lower for shorter distances.
+This distance-dependence can be explained by the larger energetic cost of speeding up and slowing down for shorter distances \cite{seethapathi2015metabolic}.
+Here, we characterize this distance dependence of walking speeds in unilateral amputees wearing the Jaipur foot prosthesis.
+We propose that this distance dependence of walking speed could be a more complete measure of preferred walking speed (compared to measuring the speed at just one distance).
+This distance dependence of walking speed is also relevant because a considerable percentage of daily walking occurs in short bouts \cite{orendurff2008humans}, especially in amputees \cite{klute2006prosthetic,shell2017effects}.